 The MySQL source code has been updated to use Doxygen for the internal documentation.
 The generated content for this milestone is available at http://dev.mysql.com/doc/dev/mysql-server/8.0.0/.
 This is a work in progress.
 As new MySQL versions are distributed, the Doxygen documentation will be updated, with the latest version always available at http://dev.mysql.com/doc/dev/mysql-server/latest/.

 It is also possible to generate the Doxygen content locally from a MySQL source distribution using the instructions at Generating MySQL Doxygen Documentation Content.

 InnoDB: The storage engine interface now enables the optimizer to provide information about the size of the record buffer to be used for scans that the optimizer estimates will read multiple rows.
 The buffer size can vary based on the size of the estimate.

-InnoDBuses this variable-size buffering capability to reduce the overhead of latching and B-tree navigation.
+InnoDBuses this variable-size buffering capability to take advantage of row prefetching, and to reduce the overhead of latching and B-tree navigation.
 Previously,

 InnoDBused a small, fixed-size buffer.

 NO_MERGEhints for specifying whether derived tables or views should be merged into the outer query block or materialized using an internal temporary table.
 Examples: